autumn-mck/akkoma-ebooks/README.md

 # pleroma-ebooks

 this is a very slightly modified version of <https://github.com/ioistired/pleroma-ebooks>
+as i no longer use fedi, this won't be updated any further (although it works fine as-is)
 current changes:
 - removes any generated @'s in replies to prevent accidentally mentioning somebody else on the same instance
 - adds a config option to ban the specified words from appearing in generated posts